TheBeachLab/myComputing/doc/troubleshooting.md

 * [TODO X220](#todo-x220)

 <!-- vim-markdown-toc -->

+## Wacom tablet not scrolling in QT apps

+Wacom tablet scrolls in gtk apps but not in qt apps (kdenlive, freecad, etc). `xinput test 21` shows button press 4 and 5 for scroll actions but seems that QT does not naturally recognize them as scroll actions.
+Firefox. terminals, etc work fine though.

 ## Fixing a segmentation fault

-I am going to try and fix the following problem
+I am going to show how I fixed the following problem

 ```bash
 [unix ~]$ cadence